 A Citizen Volunteer Water Quality Monitoring Program

-Are you intrigued by the wonders of streams and interested in learning more about how they function?
-Across the nation, an ever-increasing number of volunteers are taking up the challenge of stream monitoring.
 The Skagit Stream Team is a network of citizens concerned about the health of local streams.
-Stream Team volunteers are trained to work in teams to collect water quality data on stream reaches located in Skagit County’s priority watersheds: the Nookachamps Creek Watershed; the Padilla Bay Watershed; and the Samish Watershed, as well as sampling stormwater runoff in the cities of Anacortes, Burlington and Mount Vernon.
-Volunteers preferring "dry feet” are trained to conduct fecal coliform and turbidity tests at the Padilla Bay National Estuarine Research Reserve lab facility, with the exception of the city teams, as the lab work is performed by the city water treatment facilities.
+They are trained to work in teams to collect water quality data on stream reaches located in our priority watersheds: Nookachamps Creek Watershed; Padilla Bay Watershed; and Samish Watershed, as well as sampling stormwater runoff in the cities of Anacortes, Burlington and Mount Vernon.
+Each team tests for temperature, fecal coliform, turbidity, depth, and dissolved oxygen and averages around 4-6 hours per month.

 Key Roles: